John-Otago/PhD-Plus/README.md

 Every mountain is unclimbable until someone climbs it.
 Keep pushing.

-### 2.2 Making use of your PhD training
+### 2.2 What is PhD Training?
 Now, *qu'est-ce qu'être doctorant* (what is a PhD student)?
-What it's like to be a PhD student?
-What you should expect from your PhD?
+What is it like to go through PhD training?

 Consider this quote: